semibran/async-map/readme.md

 # async-map
-> Transform each value in an array asynchronously
+> Transform each value in an array asynchronously in parallel

 ## install
 ```sh